What is a Foundation?

 There are two foundation types: private foundations and grantmaking public charities.

 - A private foundation’s money comes from a family, an individual, or a corporation.
-An example of a private foundation is the Ford Foundation.
 Private foundations must meet a "payout requirement," meaning they have to give away a certain amount of their assets every year.
-That's why when you're looking for potential funders in our application, Foundation Directory, the private foundations you see are all active grantmakers.
+This information is helpful when you're looking for potential funders since private foundations remain active grantmakers.
+The Bill & Melinda Gates Foundation is a well-known example of a private foundation.

 - A grantmaking public charity (sometimes called a "public foundation") gets its money from many different sources, such as foundations, individuals, and government agencies.
 An example of a grantmaking public charity is the Save the Children Federation.
 Most community foundations are also grantmaking public charities.